 - Continuously promoting progress and sharing the source of truth, believing that transparency creates trust

-Final thought: As a new CPO, you have the opportunity to shape what greatness looks like for this role.
-There’s never been a better time to lean in, learn new product frameworks built for portfolio leaders, and adapt and adjust in real-time.
+Final thought: As a new Chief Product Officer, you have the opportunity to shape what greatness looks like for this role.
+There’s never been a better time to lean in, learn new product frameworks built for portfolio leaders, and adapt and adjust in real time.